yanghongLIU/Machinelearning_for_CRCtranscriptome/README.md

 datasets:
 TCGA-female cohort, TCGA-male cohort, Swedish mixed-gender cohort

+Feature selection: There are three different algorithms used for feature selection: Vita, Boruta and mRMR.
+They were combined to optimize the feature selectio results.

 NOTE:
 1. Data preprocessing detail for merging clinic and transcriptome information and dividing into female and male cohorts are provided in data_processing.R under 'Data retrieval and pre-processing file'.
 Since the TCGA dataset is too large, even the compressed file is not able to be uploaded in github.
 The processed female and male datasets are not provided here.
 2. Other data processing details including DEGs analysis with DESeq2, converting into rlog value for ML, median normalization for survival analysis will not be provided.
 Please email me if you have any question on this: genevieveyanghong@gmail.com.